nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 ## Trusting the cable

-Carissa must have come to a place when she learned she could trust the cable, that it would not cause any harm to come to her.
+Carissa must come to a place when she learned she could trust the cable, that it would not cause any harm to come to her.
 Once she got there, I knew she would be able to make it to the top, and to enjoy the journey at the same time.

 After what seemed like a long time, I began to try more than just talk, I let her feel my support with my hands and shoulders under her weight, and continued to encourage her to let go of the rock.
 Letting go she did, but probably by now she had no strength left to hold on.